Unveiling the directional network behind the financial statements data using volatility constraint correlation

-Here, for the definition of $R_i^c(t)$ and $R_p^c(t)$, we use revenue $r^c(t)$ as the denominator instead of $i^c(t)$ and $p^c(t)$ in order to properly normalize the rate of change.
+respectively.
+Here, for the definition of $R_i^c(t)$ and $R_p^c(t)$, we use revenue $r^c(t)$ as the denominator instead of $i^c(t)$ and $p^c(t)$ in order to normalize the rate of change properly.
 The reason is as follows.
-If we use net income $i^c(t)$ or operating income $p^c(t)$ as the denominator, they could be negative value or exceedingly small value.
-In such a case, the rate of change of income and operating income could take an extreme value, which is difficult to handle.
+If we use net income $i^c(t)$ or operating income $p^c(t)$ as the denominator, they could have a negative value or an exceedingly small value.
+In such a case, the rate of change of income and operating income could take an extreme value, which would be difficult to handle.